 Family Fun Time

-Dining sets are always versatile, allowing you to seat as many or as few people as necessary.
+- Dining: Dining sets are always versatile, allowing you to seat as many or as few people as necessary.
 Another fun alternative is a picnic table where you can eat, put out a buffet or do messy activities with the kids.

-Create memories of roasting marshmallows and telling stories with a fire pit.
+- Fire Pit Create memories of roasting marshmallows and telling stories with a fire pit.
 Choose a propane model for a quick and convenient flame, or select a traditional wood-burning option for that campfire ambiance.

 Making it Work

 Customizing your outdoor living space may seem daunting, but these helpful hints can steer you in the right direction.
 When in doubt, remember that you can always rearrange your design to reflect a new goal or a change in your style.